hal/circuit/README.md

 }
 ```

-For this setup Circular would issue an error during in the code generation phase.
+For this setup Circular would issue an error during the code generation phase.

 Furthermore Circular generates a [GraphViz](http://www.graphviz.org/) graph which shows the dependencies between the stores for each action type.
 Below you can see the graph for the [wardrobe](samples/wardrobe) example: